-At least 30 hours in Spanish above the elementary level, including SPAN 3133, 3163, 4133, 4143, and 18 additional hours in Spanish, Of these hours at least 12 of which must be at the Junior-Senior level taken in an OBU approved study abroad program.
+At least 30 hours in Spanish above the elementary level, including SPAN 3133, 3163, 4133, 4143, and 18 additional hours in Spanish, of these additional 18 hours at least 12 must be at the Junior-Senior level -with 6 of these Jr/Sr hours to be taken in an OBU approved study abroad program.
 This may be waived for any candidate fluent in Spanish with Spanish Education Specialist approval.